 AN INTERNATIONAL COMPANY KNOWN FOR PRODUCING FUEL NOW DELIVERS FUEL IN ITS OWN BACKYARD.

-The fuel delivery service of Renewable Energy Group (REG) has a 90-year tradition, even though it’s a new part of the company.
+The fuel delivery service of Renewable Energy Group (REG) has a 90-year tradition, even though it’s a newer part of the company.

-In 2018, REG acquired Keck Energy, a Des Moines-based company that had been supplying fuel to central Iowa farmers, fleets, municipalities, convenience stores and other customers since 1927.
+In 2018, REG acquired Keck Energy, a Des Moines-based company that had been supplying fuel to Iowa fleets, municipalities, convenience stores, farmers and other customers since 1927.
 REG, headquartered in Ames, Iowa, is North America’s largest

 producer of biodiesel and a provider of blended fuels.